CHILD CUSTODY (Parenting Time and Decision Making)

 The final decisions regarding visitation and decision-making will be included in a document called a “Parenting Plan.”
 This Parenting Plan may be the result of an agreement that is filed with the court and then becomes an order of the court, or, if you and your co-parent cannot agree, a judge can issue orders regarding parenting time and decision making.

 Where there is disagreement, the court may appoint either a Child and Family Investigator (CFI) or a Parental Responsibilities Evaluator (PRE) to help the parents, their attorneys, and the court gather more information and objective recommendations about parenting time and decision making.
 Our child custody attorneys will also assist you in presenting evidence to the court to demonstrate the arrangement you believe is in the best interests of your child.

 When a parent believes that a very limited visitation schedule is required, such as supervised visitation only, or limited hours with no overnights, the standard changes from a showing of the child’s best interests, to a showing that the child would be endangered in the other parent’s care without the proposed limitations.
 Child custody attorneys are especially important in these scenarios if you believe your child is endangered or if allegations of endangerment have been lodged against you.

 The process of establishing a parenting plan can feel arduous.
-All three of the founding partners of GEM Family Law have been trained as Child and Family Investigators, have litigated numerous parental responsibilities cases in court and have also assisted parents to reach resolution on these matters outside of a courtroom.
-Whether your case involves complex parenting dynamics and family needs, or whether your family simply needs expert advice as to the logistics of a parenting plan, our attorneys are prepared to guide you through the process, from beginning to end
+At GEM Family Law, our team is comprised of attorneys who are trained Child and Family Investigators, attorneys who have litigated numerous parental responsibilities cases, and attorneys who have helped parents resolve parenting time matters outside of court, either through negotiation, family law mediation, or through collaborative law.
+Whether your case involves complex parenting dynamics and family needs, or whether your family simply needs expert advice as to the logistics of a parenting plan, our attorneys are prepared to guide you through the process, from beginning to end.